 8. Cool Vienna

 Vienna Tourism Guide.
 Let author Hubertus Hohenlohe ‘talk’ and you get a feel for the worldly pleasures of the city.
 Certainly, Hubertus is the most illustrous of Vienna travel guide writers I know of.
 The Austro-Liechtenstein-Mexican aristocrat does photography, writing, singing and professional ski racing.
 He is well connected with Europe’s jet-set and aristocracy.

 Cool Vienna describes cool hotels, shops, bars, clubs and restaurants with beautiful images and informative copy.
 A Vienna city guide for those who never thought of travelling to Vienna.

 Vienna Tourism Guide.
 I haven’t personally screened this Vienna tourism guide but thought it may be a useful start for further investigation for travellers who love music.
 The book was written by Dr. David L. Nelson, US professor of music, owner of the Medal of Honour by the City of Vienna, and walking lexicon of musical Vienna, as the director of a Vienna museum called him.
 The guide slices and dices Vienna into an exciting mix of musical topics: from the best local orchestras, institutions and buildings of operas, musical theatres and concerts, to to music related museums, following the footsteps of key composers(Beethoven, Haydn, Mozart, Strauss, Schubert) to a vast directory of musical addresses and a Who is Who in musical Vienna.

 The book aims at children aged between eight and twelve years.
 Three book characters, a girl, a boy and their dog, lead the children through Vienna in six different walks.
-The children also learn enough about Vienna’s key attractions towrite a report about Vienna when back at school.
-The illustrations in the book are colourful and funny.
+The children also learn enough about Vienna’s key attractions to write a report about Vienna when back at school.
+Throughout the book you will find cute and colorful illustrations.